Excelsiorrr/VE482-Project/README.md

 # About Honor Code

-If there is same questions or labs in the future, it is the responsibility of JI students not to copy or modify these codes, or TeX files because it is against the Honor Code.
+If there are same questions or labs in the future, it is the responsibility of JI students not to copy or modify these codes, or TeX files because it is against the Honor Code.
 The owner of this repository dosen't take any commitment for other's faults.

 According to the student handbook (2015 version),